bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 To start the UI, run [scheduleMain.py](../../NoSeMazeSchedule/scheduleMain.py) from the [_NoSeMazeSchedule_](../../NoSeMazeSchedule/) folder using python version 3.10 or above.

+There are some possible ways to start the UI:

+1. Starting the UI using python console
+    1. Start a python console.
+    2. Change the folder to NoSeMazeSchedule.
+    3. Run scheduleMain.py.
+2. Starting the UI using python IDE
+    1. Start a python IDE (e.g. VSCode, Spyder etc.).
+    2. Open the NoSeMazeSchedule folder from the IDE as active directory/folder.
+    3. Open scheduleMain.py file.
+    4. Run scheduleMain.py file.

 ### Creating A Schedule

 Steps to create a schedule: